 Hurricane Ian Recovery: Three things you need to know

 SARASOTA, Fla.
-(WWSB) - Here are three items of information regarding Hurricane Ian Recovery in the Suncoast that you need to know this Tuesday afternoon.
+(WWSB) - Here are three items of information regarding Hurricane Ian Recovery in the Suncoast that you need to know this Tuesday evening.

 1. FPL estimates power restoration for 95% of Suncoast by Friday.